cowens87/lotus_flower_bomb/README.md

 Then I see the boba_tea with that id including the boba_tea's attributes:

 9. [x] done >> User Story 9, Teahouse Boba_tea Creation
-# From the perspective of the Teahouse Vendor

 As a visitor
 When I visit a Teahouse Boba_teas Index page
 Then I see a link to add a new purchasable boba_tea for that teahouse "Add Boba Tea"